Q4: Confidence declines significantly but remains above the national average.

-- Domestic and export sales growth slowed slightly but businesses anticipate stronger performance over the next 12 months.
+- Both domestic and exports sales growth slowed significantly but businesses anticipate both to improve over the next 12 months.

 Domestic sales and exports growth